 While studying philanthropy at New York University, she transitioned from fundraising to grantmaking, managing a capacity building grants program and AT&T's Imagine Your STEM Future project with Girl Scouts of the USA.
 She has provided technical assistance and training to a network of youth organizations in New York City and coached Executive Directors and Board Members on philanthropic leadership.

 Akira has writes extensively about Black Philanthropy, Community Foundations and Giving Circles.
 She is a member of the New York Women's Foundation Grants Advisory Committee and Circle of Sisters for Social Change.
 She lives in Brooklyn with her husband and three children.

 Tokiwa T. Smith

-A native of Miami, FL and an alumnus of Florida A & M University, with a Bachelor of Science in Chemical Engineering, Ms. Smith has over 9 years experience working in academia and non-profit organizations developing and managing educational programs and developing math and science curriculum for precollege and college students.
+A native of Miami, Florida and an alumnus of Florida Agricultural & Mechanical University, with a Bachelor of Science in Chemical Engineering, Tokiwa has over 10 years’ experience working in academia and non-profit organizations developing and managing educational programs and developing and implementing math and science curriculum for precollege and college students.
 She has worked for organizations such as Atlanta Public Schools, Georgia State University, Hands on Atlanta and Spelman College.
 Tokiwa is also the CEO and Principal Owner of Kemet Educational Services, a consulting firm which provides support to schools and community organizations in STEM education.
 Kemet Educational Services offers its clients STEM curriculum development, standardized test preparation, math and science theme special event planning, and educator professional development services.